Falital/pipoe/README.md

                         The default license to use when the package license cannot be mapped.
-  --pypi, -s            Use oe pypi class for recipe
+  --pypi, -s            Use oe pypi class for recipe --yocto-layers-dir    Can be used together if --existing-packages to generate
+                        the existing packages in the yocto build system.
+  --existing-packages   A pypi requirements file containing the existing packages
+                        in the enviroment.
+  --write-preferred     Flag indicating if the preferred packages file should be
+                        created.

 > pipoe -p requests
 Gathering info:
   requests